RyanMosely/dayPlannerAssignmentJq/README.md

 ## Installation

-To access this page, enter this URL into your address bar and follow the instructions provided:
+To access this page, enter this URL into your address bar and follow the instructions provided below:

 https://ryanmosely.github.io/dayPlannerAssignmentJq/